luispedro/luispedro_org/content/pages/publications/list.rst

 6. *Modeling Subcellular Location from Images and Other Sources of Information*, EAO Seminar (Instituto Gulbenkian da Ciência), Oeiras, March 2012
+7. *Modeling Subcellular Location from Images and Other Sources of Information*, Luxembourg Center for Systems Biology, University of Luxembourg, July 2012

 Other Talks
 -----------